datactivist/guide_pagof/README.md

 ## What parameters to change to fork and install it

-* 1 - In config.yml, change the 'baseurl' to your repository name.
-Here: 'guide_pagof'
+* 1 - In config.yml, change the `baseurl` to your repository name.
+Here: `guide_pagof`
-* 2 - Still in the file config.yml, change the necessary external links
+* 2 - Still in the file `config.yml`, change the necessary external links